sm2302-aug23/grp-r-sexy_primes/README.md

 **Implementation:**

--Subset the `length` column from `collatz_df`
+- Subset the `length` column from `collatz_df`
--Created a bar plot visualising the frequency of sequence lengths.
+- Created a bar plot visualising the frequency of sequence lengths.
 The x-axis represented sequence lengths, and the y-axis represented frequency.

 **Outcome:**